-When I was writing the book Will I Ever Be Good Enough?
-Healing the Daughters of Narcissistic Mothers, I found that I heard certain kinds of painful stories over and over again, like themes in a piece of music.
+When I was writing Will I Ever Be Good Enough?: Healing the Daughters of Narcissistic Mothers, I found that I heard certain kinds of painful stories again and again, like themes in a piece of music.
 One theme was that of mothers being jealous of their daughters.
-So much so that I included it in what I call the “Ten Stingers” of mother-daughter dynamics when the mother has a high level of narcissistic traits.
+It arose so often that I included it in what I call the “Ten Stingers” of mother-daughter dynamics when the mother has a high level of narcissistic traits.

-Normal or healthier mothers are proud of their children and want them to shine.
+Normal, healthy mothers are proud of their children and want them to shine.
 But a narcissistic mother may perceive her daughter as a threat.
-If attention is drawn away from the mother, the child suffers retaliation, put-downs, and punishments.
-The mother can be jealous of her daughter for many reasons: her looks, her youth, material possessions, accomplishments, education and even the young girl’s relationship with the father.
-This jealousy is particularly difficult for the daughter as it carries a double-message: “Do well so that Mother is proud, but don’t do too well or you will outshine her.”
+If attention is drawn away from the mother, the child may suffer retaliation, put-downs, and punishments.
+The mother can be jealous of her daughter for many reasons—her looks, her youth, material possessions, accomplishments, education and even the girl’s relationship with the father.
+This jealousy is particularly difficult for the daughter as it carries a double message: “Do well so that Mother is proud, but don’t do too well or you will outshine her.”

 - Felice, told me, “My mother always wanted me to be pretty but not too pretty.
 I had a cute little waist, but if I wore a belt that defined my waistline, she told me I looked like a slut.”